The great religious orders have always included layfolk in their number, some of whom have become saints

 Making a full profession to a religious order is a serious event, and when one has signed his or her profession and lain it upon the altar, one copy of it is sent to Rome for archiving.

 Lay professions are not vows but promises, and while Oblates will renew their professions, most Third Orders eventually “profess for life.”
-Although they may wear scapulars or medals as signs of their profession, a Tertiary or Oblate is only entitled to wear the robes of their order upon death.
+Although they may wear scapulars or medals as signs of their profession, a Tertiary or Oblate is only entitled to wear the robes with special permissions, or upon death.
 A few years ago the actress Jane Wyman, another Lay Dominican, was buried in a Dominican habit.

 Lay profession does not confer holiness upon an individual, but if one has identified within oneself an attraction to a specific charism, a specific “way” of Catholic spirituality that helps give expression, direction and focus to their the Christian life, one could do worse than pursue the calling.
 There is much richness in these ancient Rules, as so many have discovered, including (since we must not forget the saintly Secular Franciscans) saints Joan of Arc and Bernadette Soubirous; Dante Alighieri, Michelangelo, Blessed Peter of Siena, Franz Liszt, Charles Gounod and Louis Pasteur.